Claudia has been writing about crafts online for many years. She is an avid crafter who has been creating for most of her life.

 - Seam ripper

-I use a quilter's ruler, a cutting mat and a rotary cutter to cut the jeans down to the size needed, but this pattern can still be used if you don't have these items.
+I use a quilter's ruler, a cutting mat, and a rotary cutter to cut the jeans down to the size needed, but this pattern can still be used if you don't have these items.

 You'll also need a sewing machine and thread.

-Disassemble the jeans
+Step 1: Disassemble the Jeans